 An EFPI Trade (Exchange for Physicals for Index) is used to enter an off-book trade for an index futures contract or FX futures contract against an Admitted EFPI Reference.
+Also Flexible instruments are allowed.
 See the Eurex website for more information on Admitted EFPI References.